Tuesday, May 5, 2009

 The writing of this story

-The tale is not about the world events themselves, although these are constantly updated along the way … the tale is far more about the human interaction … the hopes, fears, loves, anger, romances, weaknesses … it’s a human saga, all right?
+This tale is not about the world events in themselves, although they’re updated along the way, casually mentioned … the tale is far more about the human interaction … the hopes, fears, loves, anger, romances, weaknesses … it’s a human saga, all right?

 A second theme started to appear in part one ... that one of the best combat units possible in war is hundreds of small, one man-one woman units, preferably married, both armed and covering each other, understanding each other inside out and back to front.